-Instance Table ≻ Select: Select the desired Instance ID for configuration.
-It is multi-optional.
+Instance Table

 Instance ID: Displays Instance ID of the switch.

 Status: Displays status of the instance.

-Priority: Enter the priority of the switch in the instance.
-It is an important criterion on determining if the switch will be chosen as the root bridge in the specific instance.
-VLAN ID: Enter the VLAN ID which belongs to the corresponding instance ID.
-After modification here, the previous VLAN ID will be cleared and mapped to the CIST.
-Click Clear All to clear up all VLAN IDs from the instance ID.
-The Clear All: cleared VLAN ID will be automatically mapped to the CIST.
+- Priority: Enter the priority of the switch in the instance.
+It is an important criterion on determining if the switch will be chosen as the root bridge in the specific instance. - VLAN ID: Enter the VLAN ID which belongs to the corresponding instance ID.
+After modification here, the previous VLAN ID will be cleared and mapped to the CIST. - Clear All: Click Clear All to clear up all VLAN IDs from the instance ID.
+The cleared VLAN ID will be automatically mapped to the CIST.